liquinlab/elm-smile/docs/components.md

 :::

-In the SFC code listing above, try to find where the value of the count variable is updated in the template.
-You'll notice there is no such code because it is **implicitly** updated according to the declaration in the template.
-This is the core idea of declarative rendering: you define how the page should look based on underlying state data and the page automatically updates when the state data changes.
+In the SFC code listing above, try to find where the displayed value of the count variable is updated in the template.
+You'll notice there is no such code because it is **implicitly** updated according to the
+<span v-pre>`{{ count }}`</span> declaration in the template.
+This is the core
+idea of declarative rendering -- you define how the page should look based on underlying state data and the page automatically updates when the state data changes.